not-na/cardgame/docs/protospec/packets/packet_party_kick.rst

 ``reason`` is the justification for the kick.

 .. seealso::
-   See the :cg:packet:`cg:lobby.leave` packet for further information on leaving a lobby.
+   See the :cg:packet:`cg:party.leave` packet for further information on leaving a party.